frederic-perez/AmE-dictionary/data/idioms.md

 __a wild goose never laid a tame egg__ :two: _proverb_ Something will not be spontaneously different from that which came before.
 The phrase is used to describe things that are determined by nature and the environment, or else inherited from the generation before. _We must never presume that humanity will be without violence; after all, a wild goose never laid a tame egg._
 __a wink of sleep__ _n_ A bit of sleep; the smallest amount of sleep.
 (Usually in the negative.) _I couldn’t get a wink of sleep because of the noise._
 __a woman of her word__ A woman who can be expected to keep or follow through with her promises or intentions; a truthful, trustworthy, or reliable person.
 (Masculine: “man of his word.”) _Bob, I’m a woman of my word.
 If I tell you I’ll be at your house tomorrow morning at 10, then that’s when I’ll be there._
+__a word of caution__ Idiomatic expression used to introduce a warning or advice about a potential risk or danger.
 __a-ha moment__ A moment or instance at which a sudden, revelatory idea, realization, or solution to a problem comes to mind. _We’d been working on the problem at the lab for weeks, but the aha moment came to me when I was out gardening!_
 __a-hole__
 __A-team__